HL7/fhircast-docs/input/pagecontent/4-1-launch-scenarios.md

 #### Dynamic Registration for Native apps: Following SMART launch, parent client registers dynamic client which participates in FHIRcast session

-> This is an advanced scenario and is likely to not be widely supported.
-Implementer feedback is solicited.
+> Implementer feedback is solicited.

-Although dynamic registration for native apps is often appropriate from a security perspective, this technology is not widely implemented in healthcare.
+OAuth 2.0 dynamic registration for native apps is an appropriate technology for issuing distinct credentials and app identify to an instance of an app.
 FHIRcast does not specify how the `hub.topic ` and `hub.url` should be communicated to a dynamic client if and when its parent performed the SMART app launch.
 Generally, this will be the responsibility of the native app implementer in the absence of other guidance.

 #### SMART Launch Example